jmbuck/maps-voronoi/README.md

 1. Run `npm install` to get the project dependencies
 2. Create a file `secret.js` following the template in `secret.example.js` and add your Google Maps API key and project id.
 The API Key should have the Maps, Places, and Geocoding APIs enabled.
 3. Get the cities data from the URLs provided, and add them to a `data` folder inside of `src` as `uscities.csv` and `worldcities.csv`
+4. Start the local client with `npm start`